pierrediedhiou/cybersecurity-journey/glossary.md

 - **FIN Scan** — An Nmap scan (-sF) that sends packets with only the FIN flag set.
 Can bypass non-stateful firewalls and evade some IDS systems
+- **Favicon Fingerprinting** — A technique that identifies the technology or framework a website uses by analyzing its favicon (website icon).
+Each framework has a unique favicon hash that can be looked up in public databases
+- **Framework Stack** — The combination of technologies used to build a web application (ex: PHP + Laravel + MySQL + Apache).
+Identifying the framework stack during recon helps find known vulnerabilities
 ## G
 - **GPO** — Group Policy Objects, collection of settings applied to Organizational Units in Active Directory